jskrnbindra/EasyCredit/README.md

 - Watch the complete walkthrough [video](https://youtu.be/5glExt1-OMM).

 ### Update
 Submission of this prototype required to keep this repo public.
-Therefore every sensitive bit of sensitive information in this codebase has been either invalidated (credentials), rotated (keys) or made unavailable (cloud resources).
-To see this prototype in action refer to the [demo video on youtube](https://youtu.be/5glExt1-OMM) or reach out to me.
+Therefore every sensitive bit of information in this codebase has been either invalidated (credentials), rotated (keys) or made unavailable (cloud resources).
+To see this prototype in action watch the [demo video on youtube](https://youtu.be/5glExt1-OMM) or reach out to me.

 ### Suggestions?
 Questions?